-Lotte's Tatsuhiro Tamura announced at a press conference on the 16th after his contract renewal that his first child, a daughter, was born in September.
+Lotte's Tatsuhiro Tamura announced at a press conference following his contract renewal on the 16th that his first child, a daughter, was born in September.

 Speaking of Tamura, during fall practice he revealed, "(Coach Saburo) has been telling me repeatedly since February of this year to do things carefully.
 He told me to do things carefully and not to be sloppy, so I've been conscious of that and will do things carefully."